 You CAN'T join if...

-- Pregnancy Exclusion: A female subject defined as a WOCBP who has a positive serum pregnancy test (e.g. within 14 days) prior to treatment.
+- Pregnancy Exclusion: A female subject defined as a WOCBP who has a positive urine pregnancy test (within 72 hours) prior to treatment.
 If the urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.

 - Has received prior therapy with an anti-PD-1, anti-PD- L1, or anti-PD-L2 agent with an agent directed to another stimulatory or co-inhibitory T-cell receptor (e.g. CTLA-4, OX40, CD137) and was discontinued from that treatment due to a Grade 3 or higher AE.